-You might be familiar with the old adage of the “feedback sandwich” where you give someone negative feedback, ‘sandwiched’ in between two positive pieces of feedback.
+You might be familiar with the idea of the “feedback sandwich” where you give someone negative feedback, ‘sandwiched’ in between two positive pieces of feedback.
 While this specific format isn’t necessary, the idea of providing more reinforcing than redirecting feedback does hold merit.
 That’s why we’ve provided more examples of reinforcing feedback, and why in our employee effectiveness surveys participants can choose up to five strengths and only up to three areas of improvement.

 Now that we’ve explored the two types of feedback, let’s look at some examples for both.